 Do You Need Legal Advice from an Experienced Government Attorney?

 Navigating the Small Business Act and its application to government contracts can be a challenge.
 There are various legal regulations and considerations at play, which can make it difficult to understand the proper course of action.
 But a knowledgeable government attorney can make all of the difference, helping you avoid pitfalls and resolve any issues that might arise.

-If you are in need of assistance with government contracts or other related matters, please do not hesitate to contact Whitcomb, Selinsky, PC immediately.
-Located in Denver, Colorado, you can reach our attorneys by phone at (303) 534-1958 or online by completing a simple form.
+If you are in need of assistance with government contracts or other related matters, please do not hesitate to contact Whitcomb Selinsky, PC.
+We have a team of experienced government contract attorneys ready to help.